Cats (musical): Broadway

 Reactions to the original Broadway production were mixed.
 In his review for The New York Times, Frank Rich said the main draw of the show was that it "transports the audience into a complete fantasy world that could only exist in the theater".
 He attributed much of this "wondrous spectacle" to Nunn's direction, Napier's set and costume designs, as well as the cast.
 Rich found many of Lloyd Webber's songs to be "cleverly and appropriately" pastiche, but panned Lynne's choreography and felt that the musical failed in its vague attempt to tell a story.
 Overall, he wished the show had more "feeling to go with its most inventive stagecraft."

 The New Yorkers Brendan Gill wrote: "Judged as a spectacle instead of simply as a musical, 'Cats' is a triumph."
 Conversely, Sylviane Gold of The Boston Phoenix called the musical "an overproduced trifle, a cabaret evening tricked out in Broadway regalia."
 Edwin Wilson of The Wall Street Journal described Cats as an "anomaly", writing that "[t]he world it creates is refreshingly novel [...] and Mr. Webber has composed a score of eminently hummable tunes," but noting there was a disconnect between the immense scale of the production and the simplicity of Eliot's lyrics.
 Clive Barnes of the New York Post concluded his review saying: "Its importance lies in its wholeheartedness.
 It is a statement of musical theater that cannot be ignored, should prove controversial and will never be forgotten."

 The 2016 Broadway revival received a similarly mixed review by Charles Isherwood of The New York Times.
 Isherwood concluded that the revival was "fundamentally the Cats you knew and loved when you were first bit by the musical-theater bug.
 Or it's the Cats you knew and snickered at when you first encountered it."

+Public perception

+Despite its commercial success, Cats has developed a polarising public image and has frequently been treated as an object of parody.
+Reviewing the 2016 Broadway revival, Charles Isherwood of The New York Times wrote that it remained either the show audiences once “knew and loved” or the show they “knew and snickered at”.
+Retrospective coverage has attributed this response to the musical's unconventional mythology, limited narrative, anthropomorphic choreography and visual combination of feline makeup with skin-tight costumes.
+Aja Romano of Vox described the premise as inherently odd and wrote that modern audiences often receive the musical with bafflement and ironic amusement, despite its popularity and historical importance.
+The show's stylised feline movement has also been perceived as unusually sensual, an effect accentuated by costumes designed to permit continuous dancing.